carpentries-incubator/pangenomics/_episodes/09-tda-handson.md

 teaching: 30
 exercises: 15
 questions:
-- "How can I computationaly manipulate simplex"
+- "How can I computationally manipulate simplex"
 objectives:
 - "Operate simplex in a computational environment"
 keypoints: